Photographer: Austin John

 While I was reading Buzzfeed’s “5 Top Casting Directors Explain Why Runways Are So White,”…

 Another comment that was made in the article was the lack of options of models to have been chosen from, “Rationally, you would think that if there is a demand, agencies would have to increase the supply.
 Logically, I would deduce that there is not a big enough demand for black women on the runway”.
-The casting director goes on and talks about how many times, there aren’t that many different ethnicities other than white that shows up to casting calls so in all sense.
+The casting director talks about how there aren’t that many different ethnicities other than white that shows up to casting calls.
 It’s not them that is responsible for the lack of diversity but the agency’s responsibility for not representing more diverse models.

 Barbara Nicoli, casting director for Burberry, Gucci, and Saint Lauren, states that designers